Dominik Szoboszlai: Style of play

 Szoboszlai has been described as a box-to-box midfielder.
 According to Bundesliga expert Raphael Honigstein, "he's a very technical player, very easy on the eye, quite tall as well, so he looks imposing".

 In an interview published on Nemzeti Sport, his manager, Mátyás Esterházy, said that Szoboszlai is a versatile footballer since he plays different positions in Liverpool and the national team.
 While he has a defined role in Liverpool, Marco Rossi gives more freedom to him in the national team.

-When asked if Szoboszlai is talented, Esterházy said that anyone can achieve the level Dominik has achieved with the time and energy Dominik invested in his career.
+In the 2025–26 season, Szoboszlai was noted for his tactical versatility and work rate, having been deployed not only as an attacking midfielder but also in deeper midfield roles and at right-back.
+Writing for The Athletic, Andy Jones and Gregg Evans highlighted his passing range, pressing intensity and goal contributions, describing him as capable of influencing matches both offensively and defensively.
+According to BBC Sport, Szoboszlai ranked among Liverpool’s most active players in terms of distance covered and sprint statistics during the campaign.

 Reception

 Szoboszlai is often referred to as Hungary's leading footballer.
 He has frequently been compared to compatriot Ferenc Puskás, with Hungarian football pundit Ábel Mészáros saying: "Szoboszlai is ahead of everyone since Lajos Détári.
 You really have to go far back… He is approaching the realm of Puskás and others in that class."

 In 2023, Szoboszlai was listed as the 52nd best footballer in the world by The Guardian.
+In the same year, he was also included in FourFourTwo’s list of the 100 Best Football Players in the World 2023.

+Following Liverpool’s 3–0 victory over Brighton & Hove Albion in the FA Cup fourth round on 14 February 2026, Mohamed Salah described Szoboszlai as “one of the best players in the world right now”.
+In the same in-depth analysis for The Athletic, Andy Jones and Gregg Evans highlighted Szoboszlai’s versatility, goal contributions, passing range and leadership, concluding that his performances during the season had earned him a place in discussions about belonging among the best players in the world.
+In a BBC Sport article, Aadam Patel described him as Liverpool’s “key man”.